lairtech/lair.lang/README.md

 * evalExp: Evaluates the the parsed expression
 * printExp: Just print the given expression

-The `lairRepl` function for the interactive skeleton interpreter itself do the following steps in a infinite loop for now:
+The `Lair.repl` function for the interactive skeleton interpreter itself do the following steps in a infinite loop for now:
    * print the prompt `lair>`
    * read a line from input
    * if the input is `exit` abort the endless loop
-   * create a expression by parsing the input with `parseExp`
+   * create a expression by parsing the input with `Lair.parse`
-   * evaluates the parsed expression with `evalExp`
+   * evaluates the parsed expression with `Lair.eval`
-   * print the evaluated expression with `printExp`
+   * print the evaluated expression with `Lair.print`
    * repeat from beginning

 ## Chapter 02 - Self Evaluating Primitive Types & Simple PEG Parser